 Turnitin

-Turnitin is ‘text matching’ software used to evaluate the integrity of student writing.
+Turnitin is ‘text matching’ software used to evaluate the integrity of writing.

-It compares assignments to a database of papers, books, web pages and student work and identifies any matching text.
+It compares text to a database of papers, books, web pages and student work and identifies any matches.
 Large matches may suggest that source information hasn’t been appropriately paraphrased or summarised.

 You can use Turnitin as part of your writing process to help you check your use of source information.
 To access the Turnitin submission points, complete the Online Turnitin Tutorial in your VLE module list.